swisskyrepo/HardwareAllTheThings/docs/radio-frequency/limesdr-bts.md

 * `long name` => The Long Name of the network operator
 * `auth policy` => How we will accept the phones that are trying to connect.

-Be careful setting these settings specially with a **accept-all** policy.
+Be careful setting these settings especially with a accept-all policy.
 If you set to an existing mobile operator, any phone that is close to your LimeSDR will connect to it.
-The names of the operator (at least in a Android Device) only appears after connecting to it.
+The names of the operator (at least in a Android Device) only appear after connecting to it.

 That **openbsc.cfg** file will be used by **osmo-nitb** software.
 The next file is **osmo-bts.cfg**